visualenglishpl/velp/README-RESOURCE-GENERATOR.md

 3. Changing the file naming conventions in the generator script
 4. Adapting the output format for different components

+## Implementation Status

+This approach has been successfully implemented for all 18 units of Book 1.
+Each unit now has its own set of resource files that organize videos, games, PDFs, and lesson plans in a consistent way.

+### Resources by Unit Type

+All Book 1 units (1-18) now have the following resources generated:
+- Video resources (YouTube instructional videos)
+- Game resources (Wordwall interactive games)
+- PDF resources (Visual English instructional PDFs)
+- Lesson plans (teaching guides)

+These resources are all accessible through the TeacherResourcesContainer component and are correctly registered in the resource registry.

 ## Benefits

 This CSV-based approach offers significant advantages: